-FutureMakers is seeking Lead Coaches – youth development experts with experience as a designers, tinkerers, artists, technologists, or makers.
+FutureMakers is seeking Lead Coaches – educators and youth development experts with experience as builders, designers, tinkerers, artists, technologists, or makers.
 FutureMakers coaches use their passions and expertise to design and build original workshops for diverse and varying communities, facilitating innovative, safe and active maker spaces for young people.

-We partner with organizations and schools throughout DC, MD and NoVA to provide immersive K – 8 learning labs where young makers play, experiment, and innovate with real tools and technologies, in material-rich environments.
-Our in- and out-of-school-time learning experiences foster essential design thinking connections between young makers and and visiting experts, inspiring young people to see themselves as innovators, ready to reimagine and design the world around them.
+We partner with organizations and schools in greater DC and Northern Virginia to provide immersive K – 8 learning labs where young makers play, experiment, and innovate with real tools and technologies, in material-rich environments.

-You’ll lead the creation of unique workshop plans based on a theme, which develop and evolve throughout the workshop duration.
+You’ll lead the implementation of unique project-based workshop plans based on a theme, which develop and evolve throughout the workshop duration.
 Although many of our partner sites are facilitated by single coaches, FutureMakers coaches often work with a Support Coach at sites with larger teams of young makers, or have specifically requested multiple experts on site.
-Together, you will plan, instruct, and assess your project’s progress.
+Together, you will pre-plan and coordinate roles, instruct, and assess your project’s progress.
 On site, you report to our partner site manager.

-- Readiness to apply your skills as a Maker-Educator to plan, prep, and present workshops that include digital fabrication, product design, basic electronics, traditional woodworking, manufacturing technology, soft circuits and sculpture, sewing, physical computing and a range of tinkering and experimental programs.
+- Readiness to apply your skills as a Maker-Educator to plan, prep, and present workshops that could include design thinking, basic electronics, traditional woodworking, manufacturing technologies, sculpture, and a range of tinkering and experimental programs.
 Please visit our website for examples of current workshops.

 - Adaptable, flexible, and enthusiastic while interacting with groups of elementary and middle school students in informal settings.